Jodha-ji/text_editor/README.md

 # text_editor
-Simple text editor made using java
+A simple text editor using java.

-It is text editor just like notepad made by java.
+It works just like notepad, coded entirely using java.
-Edi.java contains the main method. to open file first you have to compile it then run the .class file by terminal/cmd.
+Edi.java contains the main method.
+Just compile it and then run the .class file by terminal/cmd.

 Find and Find&Replace function are not yet completed.